-"The Cruze hatchback represents fantastic value for money and comes with a five-year warranty."
+"The Chevrolet Cruze hatchback represents fantastic value for money and comes with a five-year warranty."

-The dashboard is the highlight of the Cruze.
-It is stylish and more interesting than many in its class and is supposedly based upon the Corvette.
-Combined with the firm but comfortable seats, the driver sits in a decent environment.
-The real problem with the Chevrolet Cruze is that it's a considerable let down in terms of refinement.
-There are too many surfaces that set the car shaking its occupants about with its stiff and unrelenting ride.
-Road, engine and wind noise levels are very high at motorway speeds and the poor quality of the interior means that the whole experience becomes very tiring after a while.
+One thing the Cruze most definitely does have is a nice dashboard – stylish and much more interesting than many in its class and supposedly based on the Corvette (it's actually based on the same platform as the Vauxhall Astra).
+Combined with the firm yet comfy seats, the driver sits in a decent environment.
+But the Cruze is a considerable let down in terms of refinement.
+Far too often, the passengers are knocked and shaken about by rough road surfaces, thanks to the stiff suspension.
+Road, engine and wind noise levels are also very intrusive driving at motorway speeds and the often poor quality of the interior makes the whole experience pretty tiring after a while.

-GM has done a lot to improve the reliability across its brands and none more so than at Chevrolet.
-The Cruze is a modern car based upon tried-and-tested GM mechanicals and so should prove to be fairly reliable over its lifetime.
-The previous poor reputation of Chevrolet in Europe was based on the rebadged Daewoo's sold here and shouldn’t reflect on the current range.
-That being said, some of the materials inside the Cruze feel cheap and flimsy and don’t look like they will live up to a many years of abuse.
-To offset this, every Chevrolet Cruze comes with a five-year warranty.
-In terms of safety, the saloon version has won five stars in the Euro NCAP crash safety tests and comes equipped with airbags for both front occupants.
-The hatchback is yet to be tested but we believe it shouldn’t differ greatly from the saloon version in this area.
+While Chevrolet continues its drive to improve reliability across its entire range, it didn’t do so well in the 2013 Driver Power customer satisfaction survey, placing 20th out of 32 in the list of top manufacturers.
+That said, it didn’t feature on the list at all in 2012, so leap-frogging the likes of Vauxhall and Ford is pretty impressive.
+So, the Cruze is a modern car based on tried-and-tested General Motors mechanicals and should prove to be fairly reliable during its lifetime.
+The previous car had a woeful reputation for reliability, but it was based on a rebadged Daewoo and shouldn’t reflect on the current range.
+Even so, some of the materials used inside the Cruze still feel cheap and flimsy, and don’t look like they will stand up to many years of family abuse.
+Obviously aware of this, Chevrolet sells every Cruze with a five-year warranty.
+In terms of safety, the saloon version has secured a full five-star rating in the Euro NCAP crash safety test and comes fitted with airbags for both front occupants as standard.

-Many of the Chevrolet's rivals offer better dynamics and comfort, but the equipment in the Cruze brings the car into its own.
-Entry-level S models are equipped as standard with remote locking, air-conditioning, electric windows and a CD player.
-Mid-range LS models add alloy wheels, foglights and rear parking sensors.
-The Flagship LTZ is positively laden with standard kit including automatic lights and wipers, cruise control and iPod connectivity.
-Chevrolet has long been seen as a budget brand in the UK, but the introduction of the Camaro has allowed for the brand to move a little upmarket.
-However, the Cruze still remains good value for money.
+You can easily find a better drive or more comfort from many of the Cruze's main rivals, such as the Volkswagen Golf or Skoda Octavia, but it certainly offers an abundance of equipment and accessories for the price.
+Entry-level S models are fitted with remote locking, air-conditioning, electric windows and a CD player as standard.
+The Mid-range LS model throws in alloy wheels, foglights and rear parking sensors, while the top-of-the-range LTZ is crammed full with standard equipment and accessories, including automatic headlights and windscreen wipers, cruise control and iPod connectivity.
+Chevrolet's reputation and position in the UK market has long been that of a budget brand, but bringing in the Camaro has changed that somewhat, allowing the brand to go a bit more upmarket.
+However, the Cruze remains good value for money.